83328/Rust/ex06/README.md

 ## Project Overview

 Convert an RPN Boolean expression to Conjunctive Normal Form (CNF) in RPN, returning a `String`.
 Invalid formulas return an empty string.
+The Conjunctive Normal Form (CNF) means that in the output, every negation must be located right after a variable and every conjunction must be located at the end of the formula.

 - **Function Prototype**: `fn conjunctive_normal_form(formula: &str) -> String`
 - **Algorithm**: Convert to NNF, then distribute `|` over `&` for CNF.